Jrix-G/Jrix-G/README.md

 Future Software Engenineer
 --------------------------

-* 🌍  I'm based in France, next to Geneva
+* 🌍  I'm based in France, next to Geneva.
 * 🖥️  See my portfolio at [jasonmourier.dev](http://jasonmourier.dev)
 * ✉️  You can contact me at [jrixweb@gmail.com](mailto:jrixweb@gmail.com)
-* ⚡  Two start-ups created and high hopes for the future
+* ⚡  Two start-ups created and high hopes for the future.

 ### Skills